Swiss emissions trading scheme

 The FOEN predetermines the quantity of available emission allowances based on a cap.
 This cap is lowered every year.

 Emission allowances issued for free (benchmark approach)

 Only the quantity of emission allowances required for CO2-efficient operations are issued for free to companies participating in the emissions ETS.
 This quantity is calculated on the basis of benchmarks.

 Emission allowance auctions

 Emission allowances that are not issued for free are auctioned off by the FOEN or an authorised organisation.
 Auctions are normally carried out several times a year.

 Monitoring by companies in the emission trading system

-Under the CO2 Act, ETS companies must report their emissions every year.
-The FOEN records them in a monitoring system.
+Under the CO2 Act, ETS companies must report their emissions annually.
+These are recorded in a monitoring system.
 The FOEN may require that the monitoring reports be verified by an independent third party.

 Counting foreign certificates